MediaWind/react_kiosk_engine/docs/jsonFormat.md

 `unresponsiveCard` will display images when a card is inserted incorrectly or the chip is damaged.
 This is were you can suggest to end users to make sure they have inserted their card chip up.

 `unreadableCard` will display images when a card has been inserted and read, but eId data is null.

+`serviceQuotaLimitExceeded`, like `serviceClosed`, can be specific to one or more services.
+It will display a `default` image for all services or a unique image based on the *production* service id.
+This image will be displayed when we exceeded the service's tickets quota limit if there is one set up on the module.

 `eIdInserted` is **not** an error per say.
 It will display images for when a card is inserted in the card reader, usually informing the end user that the card is currently being read and inviting them to not remove their card from the terminal.